Red-M/RedSSH/README.md

 # TO DO
+- SCP unit tests
-- Unit tests
+- More error based unit tests
+- More examples
 - Host based authentication
-- Host key checking
-- More examples
-- Make SCP more robust
 - X11 forwarding